 This recent news report of unjust DUI arrest scenarios happening to drivers, also regularly takes place throughout HI.
 An improper charge occurs when it is based upon an officer’s false observations of driving while intoxicated, or their predetermined bias of a person operating a vehicle under the influence of drugs, alcohol, or medication.

-Too many people are quick to write a check to a DUI attorney, only to realize after the fact that the minimal effort was put forth in their case.
+Too many individuals recently charged with OVUII are quick to write a check to a DUI attorney in the area, only to realize after the fact that the minimal effort was put forth in getting the best case outcome.

 While there is never any guarantee in any field of Hawaii law, the more you know what to look out for in advance, the better your chances of winning will be in court.

 How can I avoid a suspended license for DUI in Hawaii?